|Ordered||9 Oct 1939|

 16 Mar 1943

-While U-757 was returning to base with injured crew in company with U-359 they were attacked by an unidentified B-24 Liberator bomber west of the Bay of Biscay.
+While U-757 was returning to base with injured crew in company with U-359 they were attacked by an unidentified Liberator bomber west of the Bay of Biscay.
 Despite U-757 being seriously damaged from the battle around convoy HX-228, the boats drove the attacker off.
 U-757 did not sail again for months.
 (Sources: Blair, vol 2, page 255)

 14 Jul 1943